Northern fur seals multiply on steaming Alaska volcano

 Eruptions in 2016 and 2017 showered the landscape with rocks and killed all vegetation.
 They also shrank and grew the island.
 Explosions destroyed acres of Bogoslof only to have fragmented material blown from lava vents create new real estate.
 The island remains about 0.5 square miles (1.2 square kilometres).

-Bogoslof is surrounded by deep water, and its seals eat squid and northern smoothtongue, a deep-water fish that looks like a smelt.
+Food in the nearby deep water could be a factor in the seals' behaviour.
+Bogoslof's seals eat squid and northern smoothtongue, a deep-water fish that looks like a smelt.
 Seals on St. Paul, the largest of the Pribilof Islands, forage on the shallow continental shelf for walleye pollock, a fish targeted by commercial fishermen.

 Females with pups on Bogoslof return from foraging faster than Pribilof mothers, possibly allowing their pups to receive more meals and wean at a larger size, Gelatt said.
 Bogoslof also is closer to winter feeding grounds south of the Aleutians, possibly allowing pups to reach the grounds with less risk from Bering Sea storms.